Ruthann Knudson: Career

 Knudson was hired by environmental consulting firm Woodward-Clyde Consultants in 1981.
 As a senior scientist, she began the cultural resource management arm out of their San Francisco office.
 During her tenure, she worked on a variety of CRM projects for the United States government.
 While working at Woodward-Clyde, Knudson was struck by a vehicle while helping a car accident victim and was placed into intensive care for several weeks.
 She returned to the University of Idaho in 1988, after she was laid off when Congress cancelled the Hanford Basalt Waste Isolation Project.

-In 1990, Knudson was hired as an archaeologist by the National Park Service, where she led a number of programs.
+In 1990, Knudson was hired as an archaeologist by the National Park Service, where she led several programs.
 Between 1991 and 1996, she was responsible for the management of the Department of Defense Legacy Resource Management Program and the Public Awareness Working Group.

 Knudson moved to Harrison, Nebraska, in 1996, where she was hired as the superintendent of Agate Fossil Beds National Monument.
 There, she created the Visiting Native Artist program.
 This program allows for artists to present their arts during the weekends.

 In 2005, she retired from the National Park Service.
 After retirement, Knudson remained active in archaeological research and work[40].
-Knudson died on March 25, 2018 of a stroke at Harborview Medical Center in Seattle, Washington.
+Knudson died on March 25, 2018, of a stroke at Harborview Medical Center in Seattle, Washington.

 Contributions to Cultural Resource Management

-During her career, Knudson played a prominent role in pioneering women’s roles and legislation in cultural resource management.
+During her career, Knudson played a prominent role in pioneering women's roles and legislation in cultural resource management.